zayamatias/retrotool/README.md

 	  - The tool will try to match the colors with the MSX palette or adapt the palette if no close match is found
 	  - It will also try to find automatically the OR color for a sprite row with 3 colours

+   - System selection does not work yet (first I want to make sure al functioanlities are ok!)

    - Edit sprites:

 	  - Open sprite editor window